 Frankly, quite a bit.
-More connected home gadgets, from locks to switches to speakers, have cropped up in the last 12 months.
+Many connected home gadgets, from locks to switches to speakers, have gone on the market in the past two years.
 Monitoring and lighting, smart heating and pollution trackers, smart appliances such as cookers and fridges with built in tablets, and smart entertainment like wireless speakers, projectors and picture frames, are thriving.
 All of these are operated by voice control or apps.

 How popular is it?

 The global market for smart home devices has grown by a third in 2018 alone, according to analyst IDC, with 640 million smart devices shipped worldwide.
 Smart speakers such as the Amazon Echo are the fastest-growing category, with a growth rate of 39%, and 100 million already sold worldwide.
 This is pretty revolutionary stuff.

 There are dozens of companies and emerging brands now providing smart home tech, but the leaders in this field by far are Amazon, Samsung, Google and Google Nest, Apple and Philips.